DocsAI — Full PRD

 |---|---|---|

-| Feature-swallowed by GitBook — they add an AI agent publish endpoint (weeks of work for them) and our core feature becomes a checkbox | HIGH | Build agency workflow depth (view tracking, approvals, client spaces) that GitBook won’t prioritize.
+| Feature-swallowed by GitBook — they add an AI agent publish endpoint (weeks of work for them) and our core feature becomes a checkbox | HIGH | Build agency workflow depth (view tracking, approvals, client spaces, agent-to-agent handoff) that GitBook won’t prioritize.
 They serve dev docs, not agency deliverables. |

-| AI agents bypass us entirely — Claude Code can already generate full websites and deploy to Vercel in one loop.
-Why use a publishing platform? | MEDIUM | A branded site ≠ a professional deliverable portal with access control, analytics, versioning.
-The value is the workflow, not the rendering. |
+| AI agents bypass us entirely — Claude Code can already generate full websites and deploy to Vercel in one loop. | MEDIUM | A branded site ≠ a professional deliverable portal with access control, analytics, versioning, approval.
+Value is workflow + identity surface, not rendering. |

 | WordPress MCP — WordPress launched AI agent write in March 2026.
 43% of the web. | LOW | WordPress is a CMS, not a deliverable portal.
 Different use case, different buyer. |